-- To take the Nursing Assistant II course (NAS102), students must have completed the NC state-approved Nurse Aide I Program (NAI) and be on the current active listing of the NC Nurse Aide I Registry.
+- To take the Nurse Aide II course (NAS102), students must have completed the NC state-approved Nurse Aide I Program (NAI) and be on the current active listing of the NC Nurse Aide I Registry.

 - Students in NAS 102 must have current CPR certification by an American Heart Association Healthcare provider prior to beginning clinical experience.

 - Students must be at least 18 years of age by the time of clinicals.

-The Nursing Assistant Certificate is in the Health & Human Services Division.
+The Nurse Aide Certificate is in the Health & Human Services Division.
 For information, please visit the website at Nurse Aide.